-In contrast the shock waves are instant single pulses.
+Focused shock waves are instant single pulses.
 As the pulses are focused, they converge at a certain point within the tissue.
 Their effect occurs at the level of cells and is often not visible on the surface of the skin.
-Considerable research has been conducted on the effects of shock waves on the penis and crura as a treatment for erectile dysfunction (ED).
+Considerable research has been conducted on the effects of focused shock waves on the penis and crura as a treatment for erectile dysfunction (ED).
 Many large-scale blind studies have now been completed that show that this form of treatment is effective for non-chronic ED that is caused by deficient vascularization.

 Shock waves are abrupt single positive pulses

 Pressure waves are oscillations akin to sound waves